 Why has my veterinarian prescribed this medicine?

 A partial abortion may occur in 5% of dogs.
-Your veterinarian may need to monitor your pet after treatment to check that the medication has worked and that pregnancy has been terminated.
+Your veterinarian may need to see your pet 10 days after treatment and about a month after mating to check that the medication has worked and that pregnancy has been terminated.

-Continual hormonal control of pregnancy may cause side effects in your pet.
-If your dog is not intended for breeding, think about having your pet spayed (sterilised, neutered).
+Continual hormonal control of pregnancy and seasons may cause side effects in your pet.
+If your dog is not intended for breeding, think about having her spayed (sterilised).

 How do I give this medication?